kybex11/EngineHubSource/README.md

 Make not required

 First download golang - [here](https://go.dev/doc/install)

 And wails - [here](https://wails.io/docs/gettingstarted/installation)

 And node - [here](https://nodejs.org/en)

+# P.S The needed for `wails dev`.
+NOT FOR .exe BUILD

 ## About

 This is the official Wails Vue template.